amperity/amperity-docs/shared/destination_settings.rst

 The identifier type.
 May be set to "Email", "UserIdentifier", "IdentityLink", or "CustomerID".

-* Use "Email" to build audiences using email addresses.
+* Use "Email" to build audience segments using email addresses.
-* Use "UserIdentifier" to build audiences using a unique identifier provided by your brand.
+* Use "UserIdentifier" to build audience segments using a unique identifier provided by your brand.
-* Use "IdentityLink" to build audiences using LiveRamp identity graph data.
+* Use "IdentityLink" to build audience segments using LiveRamp identity graph data.
-* Use "CustomerID" to build audiences using Criteo Retail Media-managed customer lists.
+* Use "CustomerID" to build audience segments using Criteo Retail Media-managed customer lists.

 .. setting-criteo-identifier-type-end